What does an AI-powered marketing agency actually do differently?

 Sales and marketing people at big enterprises, and some smaller companies too, come to us with a problem at a specific stage of their revenue cycle, and we build something to fix it.
 Bespoke AI tools, systems, and processes, built on their data.
 Sometimes that’s a one-off project where the client owns the IP.
 Sometimes it’s a licensed tool.
 Sometimes it’s a retainer, but even then, there’s an AI-powered way of delivering it that didn’t exist two years ago.

 That is what Fifty Five and Five is now.
 It’s taken us a bit longer than I’d hoped, but we’re finally here.
 I’m writing this from our office at the Leather Market on Weston Street, just south of London Bridge.
-There are seven of us now.
+There are fifteen of us now.
 We used to be a lot bigger.
-We hit nearly 30 just before Covid (before Covid, anyone remember that?) and I thought we’d go north of that.
-But looking back, headcount was a vanity metric.
-We had some great team members.
+We hit nearly thirty just before COVID (before COVID, anyone remember that?) and I thought we’d go north of that.
+But looking back, headcount was/is a vanity metric.
+It’s what you do with a team.
+We had some great people over the years.
 Turns out we had a few not so great ones too.
 People who didn’t get who we were then certainly wouldn’t get who we are now.
 I probably lost control a bit.
-But now we’re seven, hiring a few roles, and growing.
+But now we’re fifteen, hiring a number of roles, with a strong freelance community we’ve worked with for years and big ambitions.
 Much tighter and focused.
 Developers, designers, and strategists, all of them systems thinkers.
-No account executives.
-No copywriters on retainer.
+Smart people, open to the future.
+No account executives (we might go back to that).
+No copywriters sitting in Word all day.
 A very different team, and a very different company to the one I started in a basement in 2014.

-That journey from 30 people back to seven and then forward again is part of why I don’t buy what most agencies are selling right now.
+That journey from thirty people back to seven and then forward again, what it taught me, is part of why I don’t buy what most agencies are selling right now.
 Most of them slapped “AI-powered” on their website and kept doing the same thing.
-We rebuilt everything: the website, the offering, the team, the tools.
+We rebuilt everything: the offering, the team, the tools, yes the website.
 92% of businesses plan to invest in generative AI within three years, but only 1% believe their investments have reached maturity (McKinsey ).
 I think that gap exists because most companies are bolting AI onto old ways of working.
 We went the other way.
 We tore it up and started again.
+If you’re trying to choose the right AI marketing agency , that’s the first distinction to make: who actually rebuilt their model around AI, and who just added it as a feature.

 How we got here

 I’ll be honest.
-This transformation nearly broke us.
-Broke me, if I’m being really honest.
+This transformation was hard.
+Really hard, if I’m being really honest.
 There were points where I wasn’t sure if the business would survive the shift, or if I would.
+I built Fifty Five and Five from nothing, but rebuilding it was way tougher.

 We picked up a major new client in SAP late last year.
-We built a new website.
+Awesome, we love that.
+We just built and launched our new website.
 We finally have a story and a message that explains what we really offer in 2026, with case studies to prove it and the odd award to go with it.
 From the outside, it probably looks like things fell into place.

 They didn’t.